New to Triller? Here's our guide to promoting and getting paid for sharing your music on the short-form video app.

 Just like TikTok, Firework and Dubsmash, getting your tracks on Triller is an important part of promoting your music and getting in front of new fans.
-New to the platform?
-Read our guide to promoting your music and monetizing Triller.

 Users choose a song, from Triller’s popular recommendations, a Spotify playlist or their phone, film a few different takes in front of the camera, and then let Triller work it’s magic — the “AI-powered” app synchronises your video to the soundtrack automatically.

 Want to create hype around your new track?
 Need to spread the word about your upcoming tour?
 There’s a few ways to promote your artist project on Triller.

 Well-known artists like Chance The Rapper, Swae Lee and Moneybagg Yo have all taken their music to Triller as a means of promoting their songs (Swae’s been known to tease his new singles first on Triller).

 Triller was one of the key marketing tools in the rise of Lil Tecca, who used the platform to build anticipation for his single ‘Ransom’, while Chicago rapper Calboy’s ‘Envy Me’ blew up from the success of the #Envyme Challenge.
 With the hype created from all the Triller videos and the song's streaming success, "Envy Me" landed on the Billboard Hot 100 chart.